 References in international applications to other documents may relate either to the background art or to a part of the disclosure of the invention.
 Where the reference relates to the background art, it may be in the application as originally filed or introduced at a later date (see paragraph 20.18).
 Where the reference relates directly to the disclosure of the invention (for example, details of one of the components of a claimed apparatus) then, if it is to be taken into account in respect of Article 5, it must be in the application as originally filed and clearly identify the document referred to in such a manner that the document can be easily retrieved.
 If matter in the document referred to is essential to satisfy the requirements of Article 5, this matter should be incorporated into the description, because the patent specification should, regarding the essential features of the invention, be self-contained, that is, capable of being understood without reference to any other document.

-A reference to an unpublished, previously filed application (that is, not published before the international filing date) should not be regarded as being part of the disclosure, unless the application referred to is made available to the public on or before the publication date of the international application.
+A reference in the description to an unpublished, previously filed application (that is, not published before the international filing date) should not be regarded as being part of the disclosure, unless the application referred to is made available to the public on or before the publication date of the international application.
 The reference to such an application made available to the public on or before the publication date of the international application may be replaced by the actual text referred to and may be taken into account by the examiner.
 Similarly, references to textbooks and periodicals are allowable under the same conditions if it can be proved that the content thereof was fixed prior to the international filing date.
 In the case of any document made available to the public later than the publication date of the international application or not to be published at all (for example, an application withdrawn before publication), the examiner should not take into account the reference to that document for the purposes of international preliminary examination.
 It should be noted, however, that this practice relates only to the international phase and does not preclude any designated or elected Office applying the relevant national law as far as it relates to the contents of the disclosure of the international application as filed.

 Drawings